-- Wash hands before and after handling any animals. - Keep animals' living quarters clean and away from food areas.

-- Dispose of animal waste regularly and keep litter boxes away from pupils. - Supervise pupils when playing with animals. - Seek veterinary advice on animal welfare and animal health issues, and the suitability of the animal as a pet.
+- Wash hands before and after handling any animals. - Keep animals' living quarters clean and away from food areas. - Dispose of animal waste regularly and keep litter boxes away from students. - Supervise students when playing with animals. - Seek veterinary advice on animal welfare and animal health issues, and the suitability of the animal as a pet.

-15.9 Pupils vulnerable to infection
+15.9 Students vulnerable to infection

-Some medical conditions make pupils vulnerable to infections that would rarely be serious in most children.
+Some medical conditions make students vulnerable to infections that would rarely be serious in most children.
 The school will normally have been made aware of such vulnerable children.
-These children are particularly vulnerable to chickenpox, measles, or slapped cheek disease (parvovirus B19) and, if exposed to either of these, the parent/carer will be informed promptly, and further medical advice sought.
+These children are particularly vulnerable to chickenpox, measles, and/or slapped cheek disease (parvovirus B19) and, if exposed to either of these, the parent/carer must be informed promptly, and further medical advice sought.
 We will advise these children to have additional immunisations, for example for pneumococcal and influenza.